My name is Caleb and God has given me the privilege of serving Jesus in Ukraine with my family.

 Christina and I would love to tell you the story of how God brought us together from two different countries, how we fell in love and then how God led us back to Ukraine.

 Please allow us to share with you a special video with our story, enter your e-mail and name below to get full access to the video.

 I was born and raised in Washington State, in the small town of Gig Harbor where my father started Discovery Baptist Church in 1981.

-I began to get interested in missions after listening to missionaries speakers who visited our church.
+I began to get interested in missions after listening to missionaries who visited our church.
 One day in 1994 I was invited to hear, then president of ABWE, Dr. Windel Kempton speak at a nearby church.
 Afterwards I asked him about summer missions opportunities.

 He told me:

 “There’s a great opportunity in Ukraine this summer.”